Dealman/Marlin_LCD_Screen_Editor/README.md

+# Unofficial
+I want to make it very clear that this is not an official Marlin Firmware software.
+It is not in any way, shape or form supported nor endorsed by Marlin Firmware.

 # Marlin LCD Screen Editor
 This is a software to aid in the designing of custom bootscreens and perhaps in the future also statusscreens.
 It is a rather early proof of concept, so a bunch of features are still missing or not yet implemented.